bifrost-org/biFroSt/API documentation.md

 This API can return the following error codes:

 - `400 Bad Request`: The provided path is invalid or malformed.
 - `401 Unauthorized`: The user is not authenticated.
+TODO:
 - `404 Not Found`: The file does not exist.
 - `500 Internal Server Error`: An unexpected error occurred on the server.